Group Testing: An Information Theory Perspective: A brief review of zero-error nonadaptive group testing A brief review of zero-error group testing

 \begin{theorem} Suppose there exists a $k$-disjunct $(T \times n)$-matrix.
 Then

 \end{theorem}

-There have been many improvements to this result on bounds for disjunct matrices to exist, of which we mention a few examples.
+There have been many improvements to this lower bound on $T$, of which we mention a few examples.
 Shangguan and Ge \cite{shangguan} improve the constant $1/2$ in front of the $k^2$ term of Theorem \ref{BDR} with the bound

 Ruszink\'o\ \cite{ruszinko} proves the bound

 for $n$ sufficiently large, provided that $k$ grows slower than $\sqrt{n}$, \footnote{The first line of the proof in \cite{ruszinko} assumes $k^2$ divides $n$; this is not true when $k^2 > n$, but can be accommodated with a negligible increase in $n$ if $k$ grows slower than $\sqrt n$.} while F\"uredi \cite{furedi} proves a similar bound with $1/8$ improved to $1/4$.
 In the sparse regime $k = \Theta(n^\alpha)$ with $\alpha \in (0,1)$, we have $\log n/\log k \to 1/\alpha$, which means that \eqref{rusz} and F\"uredi's improvement give improved constants compared to Theorem \ref{BDR} and \eqref{ge} for sufficiently small $\alpha$.
 In the very sparse regime $k = O(1)$, \eqref{rusz} gives roughly a $\log n$ factor improvement, which D'yachkov and Rykov \cite{dyachkov-rykov} improve further, replacing $1/8$ by a complicated expression that is approximately $1/2$ for large (but constant) values of $k$.